vinnymoreira/stellarnav/README.md

 # StellarNav.js
 jQuery responsive multi-level dropdown menu designed to do most of the heavy CSS work for you.

+<a href="http://vinnymoreira.com/stellarnav-js-demo/">Click here</a> to see a live demo.

 ## Installation

 ### CSS